 But are the figures inflated to encourage couples and their families to spend more, or do weddings actually have to cost and arm and a leg to be amazing?

-Have you and your significant other announced your engagement and now are preparing to tally the overall cost of your wedding?
-After some research, you might be shocked by the fact that the average cost of a wedding in the U.S. is equal to that of a brand new car or a hefty down payment on a home.
+If you and your significant other announced your engagement and are now preparing to tally the overall cost of your wedding, you might be shocked by the fact that the average cost of a wedding in the U.S. is equal to that of a brand new car or a hefty down payment on a home.

-The truth is a wedding doesn’t need to cost anywhere near $28,000 — a couple can definitely cut wedding costs and still celebrate their nuptials in style.
+The truth is a wedding doesn’t need to cost anywhere near $29,858 — a couple can cut wedding costs and still celebrate their nuptials in style.

 Elements and Costs of a Typical Wedding